Kotlin/KEEP/proposals/sealed-interface-freedom.md

 * [KClass.sealedSubclasses](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.reflect/-k-class/sealed-subclasses.html)
   will return a list of the corresponding subclasses of a `sealed interface`.

+## Expect sealed in multiplatform

+Kotlin multiplatform adds a concept of an `expect interface` and an `expect class` which can be _actualized_ in another module with an `actual interface`, an `actual class`, or an `actual typealias`.
+Their interaction with sealed classes and interfaces is explained below.

+* Any code that sees an `expect sealed` interface or class but does not see the corresponding `actual` declaration does not follow the rules of [Exhaustive when matches](#exhaustive-when-matches), that is, it does not consider the corresponding declaration sealed.

+* Subclasses for an `expect sealed` declaration are allowed in all modules on the dependency path between the `expect sealed` declaration and the corresponding `actual sealed` declaration, including both these declaring modules.

+Conceptually, a declaration becomes fully sealed in the module with the corresponding `actual sealed` declaration.
+As a consequence of the above rule, any other module that sees an `actual sealed` declaration cannot declare subclasses for a `sealed classes`.

+> The rationale is that turning a Kotlin library into a multiplatform code shall not make a difference from the
+> standpoint of users of the library, both in how they can use exhaustive when matches on the corresponding
+> sealed declaration and the prohibition of adding more subclasses.

 ## Open issues and future opportunities

 The concept of a `sealed interface` makes it conceptually possible to support `internal` functions in such interfaces